asyncapi/website/pages/blog/conference-2022.md

 Here are a few of the challenges:

-- Went from hybrid to online
-    The event was supposed to be an in-person and virtual event that was supposed to be held in Barcelona, Spain.
+- **Went from hybrid to online**: The event was supposed to be an in-person and virtual event held in Barcelona, Spain.
 But because the foundation they partnered with couldn't find a venue within the provided date, they had to scrap the in-person idea.
 - Fewer Sponsors
     I believe the whole planning for the 2022 conference started quite late, which made it difficult to get a budget for the event in such a short time.